UKCloud/documentation/articles/openshift/oshift-how-expose-nonhttp-services.md

 UKCloud for OpenShift enables you to develop, deploy, and manage digital and container-based applications seamlessly across local physical or virtual environments, with full portability to and from UKCloud.

-This guide explains how you can set expose services outside of your OpenShift cluster without using routes.
+This guide explains how you can expose services outside of your OpenShift cluster without using routes.

 ### Intended audience